teemu-u/contact-center-hack/Challenge4/README.md

     - It is usually pre-installed.
 Check version with `python3 --version`.
 - Mac
     - `brew install python3`

+## Guide: Install Azure Web App Service extension
+1. Open Visual Studio Code.
+2. Click on the Extensions icon on the left sidebar.
+3. Search for `Azure Web App Service` and click on `Install`.

 ## Guide: Setup local environment
 1. Clone the repository to your local machine.